adi61/Payment-gateway-integration/README.md

 Payment Gateway Integration

-#TASK2 : PAYMENT GATEWAY INTEGRATION  , #GRIPMAY21  ,  #TSF  ,  #TASK2
+#TASK3 : PAYMENT GATEWAY INTEGRATION  , #GRIPJUNE21  ,  #TSF  ,  #TASK3

-GRIP Web developement and design internship MAY'21 .
-Tech used : Front-end : HTML,CSS & BOOTSTRAP and java script Back-end:PHP Payment gateway : razorpay
+GRIP Web developement and design internship JUNE'21 .
+Tech used : Front-end : HTML,CSS.
+Payment gateway : razorpay

 After website created there is a simple donate button on homepage.
 On clicking the donate button, the user will land on the payment page where